UK average footprint

-The UK average carbon footprint is about 10 tonnes CO2 per person per year.
+The UK average CO2 emissions are about 10 tonnes CO2 per person per year.

 This is about double the world average.